Thursday, October 4, 2007

 May 29, 2006

 Archaeological Study Bible.
 Zondervan has published the Archaeological Study Bible in hard back and leather.
 Like so many Bible with loads of material the Bible is too large to carry around.
 So, I advise the hard back edition for use on your desk.
-For information on the Bible, and a rebate coupon for $10 through June 30, 2006, check Archaeological Study Bible web page.
 You may download Genesis in PDF to take a look at the material.
 The articles represent a conservative approach to the evidence.
 I understand that Dr. Bryant Wood wrote about 90 of the articles and that Todd Bolen wrote more than a dozen.
 You can order the Bible from Amazon and probably get free shipping.

 Building a New Rome.
 The Imperial Colony of Pisidian Antioch.
 This beautiful site is an online exhibition of the Kelsey Museum of Archaeology, University of Michiagan.
 Lots of good plans, photos, 3D images, and movies of Antioch of Pisidia.
 This city was the site of Paul's sermon showing the fulfillment of the Old Testament prophecies in Christ.
 I have added a link on the Bible Places page (under Turkey).
 Take a look here.